JingxuanKang/pose_relocalization_py3/README.md

 ### Run train script:
 - `cd main_keras`
 - `python train.py --gpu GPU_ID `
-- For example: `python train.py --gpu 0 `     --> will train on GPU 0 and
+- For example: `python train.py --gpu 0 `
+- --> will train on GPU 0
+- The parameters of the original repository are for the original version.
+Here write the required paths directly to the file.

 ### Predict & evaluate
 - `cd main_keras`